-Science Progress is an open access, peer-reviewed, multidisciplinary journal, aiming to provide a platform for researchers in all areas of scientific exploration: medicine and health, life sciences, psychology, environmental science, physics, mathematics, chemistry, engineering and materials science as well as computer science.
+Science Progress (IF 2.1) is an open access, peer-reviewed, multidisciplinary journal, aiming to provide a platform for researchers in all areas of scientific exploration:

-Please see our Submission Guidelines tab for more information.
+Please see our Submission Guidelines for more information.

 The APC is payable when a manuscript is accepted after peer review, before it is published.
 The APC is subject to taxes where applicable.
 Please see further details here.

 Science Progress is a SCIE ranked, multidisciplinary journal that aims to provide a platform for the entire, global scientific community.
 This journal aims to facilitate greater collaboration between the different research streams by bringing all of the disciplines together.

 The journal will explore innovations within journal publishing, offering process options such as the Transparency and Openness Promotion guidelines and other open science initiatives in order to provide authors with the best home for their research.

 Science Progress welcomes all scientifically rigorous research suitable for a global audience, including replication studies and negative/null results.
 All articles are subjected to rigorous peer review.
 As an open-access journal, we aim to publish accepted articles online as quickly as possible in order to ensure your work is immediately and widely accessible.